pwr-Solaar/Solaar/docs/rules.md

 An Or condition is terminated early if a component evaluates to true or the last evaluated sub-component of a component is an action.
-A Or condition is true if its last evaluated component evaluates to a true value.  `And` conditions take a sequence of components are evaluated the same as rules.
+A Or condition is true if its last evaluated component evaluates to a true value.  `And` conditions take a sequence of components which are evaluated the same as rules.

-`Feature` conditions are if true if the name of the feature of the current notification is their string argument.
+`Feature` conditions are true if the name of the feature of the current notification is their string argument.
-`Report` conditions are if true if the report number in the current notification is their integer argument.
+`Report` conditions are true if the report number in the current notification is their integer argument.

 `Key` conditions are true if the Logitech name of the current **diverted** key or button being pressed is their